 Subject pathways

-Pathways include: Designing towards sustainable regeneration, Reflective leadership for successful teams or Protest and liberation in twentieth-century Britain.
+Pathways include: Designing towards sustainable regeneration, People Power: Protest & Social Change in 20th Century Britain, Reflective leadership for successful teams, and Energy and the Environment.

 About our Summer School

-The Sheffield International Summer School is for designed for inbound students not currently registered on full degree programmes at the University of Sheffield.
+The Sheffield International Summer School is designed for inbound students not currently registered on full degree programmes at the University of Sheffield.
 Whether you want to try out the University of Sheffield for future study or you simply want to have an amazing summer in the heart of the UK, the Sheffield International Summer School is for you.
-We've been voted University of the Year, Best Students' Union and Best for Student Life at the Whatuni Student Choice Awards 2024.
+We're 92nd in the world and 15th in the UK (QS World University Rankings 2026) and number one in the Russell Group (based on aggregate responses) National Student Survey (NSS) 2025.

-There are two subject pathways in the Sheffield International Summer School - one in the School of Architecture and Landscape Architecture and one in the Management School.
-Each course has been designed to explore key global issues and to develop the tools to tackle them, giving you the opportunity to develop a range of skills that you can use for your future studies and career.
+There are multiple subject pathways in the Sheffield International Summer School across a range of academic disciplines.
+Each has been designed to explore key global issues and to develop the tools to tackle them, giving you the opportunity to develop a range of skills that you can use for your future studies and career.

 You’ll be taught by experts in their fields and have the chance to explore one of the greenest and friendliest cities in the UK.
 There will be the chance to visit local points of interest and natural beauty including the Peak District and Chatsworth country house, as well as experiencing student life in Sheffield.

 At the end of the Summer School you will be provided with a transcript confirming the module studied and grade awarded.
-Students who successfully complete the course receive 10 University of Sheffield credits (5 ECTS).
+Students who successfully complete selected modules will also receive 10 University of Sheffield credits (5 ECTS).
 Your home institution will be able to tell you if you are able to transfer the credit back.

 Subject options